intj-t/intj-t/README.md

 and upstream and downstream pull requests.
 And joined the Windows App Developer program in 2019.
 * And working on a patent protected framework and C# Operating System.
 And built the University of Washington's Spin OS on Redhat 4.2
 I'm a 2019 Microsoft Bizspark Graduate with graduation email from Microsoft's Midori Lawler, Free Microsoft Tech Support and A Changeset of Verve.
 And on the Barrelfish Multi Kernel Microsoft Research Team Mailing list.
-* Favorite Songs are Pearl Jam's Why Go, Black, Oceans, Spin the Black Cirlce, I Got I.D., MFC(Mini Fast Car), In My Tree, Fatal, Arms Aloft, Public Image, Rearviewmirror, Blood, Dissident, Leash, Betterman and The End.
+* Favorite Songs are Pearl Jam's Why Go, Black, Oceans, Spin the Black Cirlce, I Got I.D., MFC(Mini Fast Car), In My Tree, Fatal, Arms Aloft, Public Image, Rearviewmirror, Blood, Dissident, Leash, Betterman, Force of Nature and The End.
 And played Ping Pong with the band after a '98 show.
 * Favorite Microsoft Books are the .NET developer Series from Addision Wesely

 ![Sullins](images/sullins.jpg)